Franmil Reyes Player Props: Royals vs. Blue Jays

 - Reyes hit .221 with 17 doubles, two triples, 14 home runs and 30 walks.

-- Reyes drove in a run in 35 of 118 games last season (29.7%), including 11 occasions when he drove in multiple runs (9.3%).
+- Reyes drove in a run in 29.7% of his games last season (35 of 118), with more than one RBI in 11 of those games (9.3%).
 He had three or more RBIs in one game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.